 1250 Massachusetts Ave.

-Billing itself as Boston’s only contract and partner brewing facility, Dorchester Brewing Company opened in July 2016.
-The state-of-the-art 25,000 square-foot facility provides local craft brewers who don’t have their own large-scale brewery the opportunity and the space to produce, package, store, and sell their beers to the public.
+Boston’s self-proclaimed only contract and partner brewing facility, Dorchester Brewing Company opened in 2016.
+The state-of-the-art 25,000-square-foot facility provides local craft brewers who don’t have their own large-scale brewery the opportunity and the space to produce, package, store, and sell their beer to the public.
 The adjoining public taproom offers beers made on the premises, as well as games, Wi-Fi, appetizers, and fresh beer to go.
-The company was started by several local professionals who loved craft beer and wanted to invigorate Dorchester’s development.
+The company was started by several local professionals who love craft beer and wanted to invigorate Dorchester’s development.
 There’s outdoor seating in front of the brewery and plenty of seating indoors, including countertop stools in front of large windows overlooking the brewery floor.
-Note: Dorchester Brewing Co. is closed on Mondays.
 Click here to see what’s currently on tap.

 Sugar Bowl Café